-In an extreme circumstance, poor behaviour choices may result in pupil exclusion (which would begin with fixed term numbers of days), possibly leading to permanent exclusion.
+Children are encouraged to understand the notion of consequence and how to take responsibility for their actions in a supported way.
+In an extreme circumstances, poor behaviour choices may result in pupil exclusion (which would begin with fixed term numbers of days), possibly leading to permanent exclusion.

-At all stages of these exclusion procedures, parents are informed by posted letter and have the right to appeal.
+At all stages of these exclusion procedures, parents are informed in writing and have the right to appeal.
 However it is anticipated through positive reflection and partnership with home that any negative behaviour choices are easily corrected.